LinklayerAILab/docusaurus/website/docs/how-to-use/chrome-extension-setup.md

-# Extension Setup Guide
+# Chrome Extension User Guide

-Step-by-step instructions to install and set up the LinkLayerAI Chrome Extension.
+A step-by-step guide to installing and using the LinkLayerAI Chrome extension.

 ## Installation Steps